 When it comes to determining child custody in Utah, courts make decisions based on the best interests of the child.
 But you may have heard stories of parents failing to get full custody because they were behind on child support payments.
 This is because each case is different and it is advised to speak to a Salt Lake City child support attorney to find out what your legal strategy should be.

-Modifying child support in the event of substantial change in circumstances
+Modifying child support in the event of a substantial change in circumstances

 Also, given that you have recently lost your job, did you consider modifying the child support agreement?
 Loss of employment may qualify as a “substantial change in circumstances,” which can help you change the existing child support order (to either reduce or stop these payments altogether).